cmmid/coronavirus_immunity/README.md

 Note that the main model code is stored within a package (RcppCoronaImmunity_0.1.0.tar.gz) for convienience of use on HPCs.
 The package will be loaded through a call in master_script.R, so that the functions are available within R.

-© 2021 Naomi R Waterlow, Edwin Van Leewen, Nick Davies, Stefan Flasche, Rosalind M Eggo
+Authors: Naomi R Waterlow, Edwin Van Leewen, Nick Davies, Stefan Flasche, Rosalind M Eggo See LICENSE file for licensing details.

 Corresponding author: Naomi R Waterlow, naomi.waterlow1@lshtm.ac.uk